marijnh/Eloquent-JavaScript/19_paint.md

 method of numbers can be given a base as argument, so `n.toString(16)` will produce a string representation in base 16.
-We have to make sure that each number takes up two digits, so the `hex` helper function calls the `padStart` string method to add a leading zero when necessary.
+We have to make sure that each number takes up two digits, so the `hex` helper function calls `padStart` to add a leading zero when necessary.

 We can load and save now!
 That leaves one more feature before we're done.